dominickwok/pm-criteria/README.md

 * Roadmap
     - Limits interruptions extraneous to product roadmap unless priorities warrant it (prevents context switching)
     - Creates a prioritized, as defined by business owner, and clearly-defined work backlog, sufficient for at least 2 sprints
-    - Works with key stakeholders to ensuEPMre roadmap's efficient approach focuses on delivering the highest value items first
+    - Works with key stakeholders to ensure roadmap's efficient approach focuses on delivering the highest value items first

 * Sprints
     - Runs Sprint Review and Planning meetings